-Protection of crop trees
+Protection of Crop Trees

-Damage to crop trees must be kept to a minimum during the logging operation.
-Limits of acceptability and the assessment method are given in the Manual of Hardwood Logging Specifications.
-Tops and debris from the current operation which are larger than 75mm must be moved more than 1m from the base of all crop trees.
+Damage to crop trees must be kept to a minimum during the logging operations.
+Limits of acceptability and the assessment method are given in the Manual of Logging Specifications.
+Tops and debris from the current operation which are larger than 75 mm must be moved more than 1 m from the base of all crop trees.